tahnok/hummingbird/README.md

  There is a `bom.csv` that contains all the parts and digikey part numbers you need

  There's also an `interactive_bom.html` that is from the excellent [InteractiveHtmlBom](https://github.com/openscopeproject/InteractiveHtmlBom) plugin

+ ## Known Issues

+ ### Rev 1

+  1. microSD footprint is backwards, so it is un-usable
+  1. Battery and battery charging to do not work.
+I plugged one in, immediatly smelled burning.
+Current theory is that I forgot a current limiting resistor on the LDO's EN pin, so too much current from battery (but not from USB).